$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Conclusion

-On the Lie algebra $\fg$ in \eqref{g}, we write down all $R$-matrices of the form \eqref{Rmat} that satisfy the modified Yang-Baxter equation \eqref{YBeq}.
-These $R$-matrices are connected by the action of the group $G$ of intertwining involutions generated by $\sg_1$ and $\sg_2$ in \eqref{sg12}.
-Among the $R$-matrices we have found, the one \eqref{Rmatrix} is particularly efficient in deriving Hamiltonian structures for Lax equations defined on $\fg$.
-Two typical examples, the two-component BKP hierarchy and the Toda lattice hierarchy, are considered.
-It is interesting to apply the $R$-matrix \eqref{Rmatrix} to other hierarchies, such as multicomponent Toda lattice hierarchies \cite{UT} and their generalizations.
-We leave it to a subsequent publication.
+On a Lie algebra $\fg$ of the form \eqref{g}, we have obtained a list of $R$-matrices that satisfy the modified Yang-Baxter equation.
+Among these $R$-matrices, the one \eqref{Rmatrix} is selected to construct Hamiltonian structures for Lax equations defined on $\fg$, and these Hamiltonian structures have natural but important reductions.
+In the examples of the two-component BKP and the Toda lattice hierarchies, the bi-Hamiltonian structures and their reductions are closely related to the theory of Frobenius manifold.
+In follow-up work we will try to apply the $R$-matrix formalism to study other hierarchies like multicomponent Toda lattice hierarchies \cite{UT} and their generalizations.

-For each of the two-component BKP hierarchy and the Toda lattice hierarchy, we obtain infinitely many bi-Hamiltonian structures, which correspond to Poisson brackets on different submanifolds of Lie algebras of the from \eqref{g}.
-Moreover, they can be reduced to bi-Hamiltonian structures \eqref{Poid1}, \eqref{Poid2} for Drinfeld-Sokolov hierarchies of type D and \eqref{PoiT1}, \eqref{PoiT2} for the extended bigraded Toda hierarchies respectively.
-This is an advantage of $R$ in \eqref{Rmatrix} comparing with the other $R$-matrices given in Proposition~\ref{thm-rmat}.
-For instance, a nonidentity intertwining involutions $\sg$ may not preserve the constraints \eqref{red} or \eqref{LNLhM}, hence Hamiltonian structures derived from the $R$-matrix $R\circ\sg$ would not admit such constraints.

-As suggested by \cite{CDM}, we hope that there also exist infinite-dimensional Frobenius manifolds underlying the bi-Hamiltonian structures \eqref{Ham2BKP} and \eqref{HamT} of the two-component BKP hierarchy and the Toda lattice hierarchy.
-Furthermore, since the bi-Hamiltonian structures \eqref{Poid1}, \eqref{Poid2} and \eqref{PoiT1}, \eqref{PoiT2} reduced from them are associated to finite-dimensional Frobenius manifolds defined on the orbit space of corresponding (extended) affine Weyl groups \cite{Ca06, Du, DZ98, DLZ}, the reduction property of the bi-Hamiltonian structures \eqref{Ham2BKP} and \eqref{HamT} probably gives insights into the connection between Frobenius manifolds of finite and infinite dimensions.
-We will consider it in subsequent publications.

 0.4truecm {\bf Acknowledgment.} The author is grateful to Boris Dubrovin, Si-Qi Liu and Youjin Zhang for helpful discussions and comments.
+The research leading the this work has received specific funding under the ``Young SISSA Scientists' Research Projects'' scheme 2012--2013, promoted by the International School for Advanced Studies (SISSA), Trieste, Italy.